ude-soco/ELAS/README.md

          ```sh
          .\venv\Scripts\activate
          ```
-       - Upgrade pip version
+       - Upgrade the pip version

          ```sh
          python -m pip install --upgrade pip
          ```
-       - Install the required packages
+       - Install the required packages from the `requirements.txt` file

          ```sh
          pip install -r requirements.txt
          ```
-     - Rename `example.env` and `example.flaskenv` to `.env` and `.flaskenv` respectively
+     - Rename the files `example.env` to `.env` and `example.flaskenv` to `.flaskenv` respectively
      - Type the following command in a command prompt/terminal to run server

        ```sh